Performance of the ISS-CREAM calorimeter in a calibration beam test: Energy Response and Resolution

 \subsection{Electron energy response measurements}

-Figure~\ref{energy-distribution} displays the energy deposit in the calorimeter, for electron beams with increasing energies from $\rm 50~GeV$ to $\rm 175~GeV$, after attenuation correction.
+Figure~\ref{energy-distribution} (left) displays the energy deposits in the calorimeter, for electron beams with increasing energies from $\rm 50~GeV$ to $\rm 175~GeV$, after attenuation correction.
 Gaussian function fits are used to determine the energy deposits.

+The beam test data are compared with MC simulations taking into account photon statistics and coherent and incoherent electronics noises \cite{smearing}.
+A good agreement between data and MC can be seen as illustrated in Figure~\ref{energy-distribution} (right) for 150 GeV electrons.

 Figure~\ref{energy-resolution} (left) presents the energy deposit in the calorimeter as a function of the incident electron beam energy.
 The response is linear with increasing electron energy.
 With attenuation correction, the slope is found to be $\rm 5.74~MeV/GeV$, and the total energy deposit with a $\rm 150~GeV$ incident beam is $\rm 860~MeV$.
-The result agrees with what we find in Section \ref{s-correction}, and it is consistent with the beam test result of the previous balloon-borne CREAM calorimeters \cite{seo15}.
+They agree with MC simulation results and are consistent with the previous beam test results of the balloon-borne CREAM calorimeters \cite{seo20}.

 The energy resolution with respect to the incident electron beam energy is shown in Figure~\ref{energy-resolution} (right), and it is fit to a quadratic sum function of $\rm \sigma_{E}/E(\%)= 85/\sqrt{E(GeV)} \oplus 1.4$.
 The energy resolution is found to be $\rm 11.4\%$ at 50 GeV and improves with increasing energy, reaching $\rm 6.4\%$ at 150 GeV.
 The improved energy resolution at higher energy is due to the greater number of shower particles generated in the calorimeter compared with that for low energy electrons.